Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 If there are several catch blocks which match the exception type, the first one is picked.

 For an in-detail explanation on how exceptions and catch-blocks work, please refer to the [Exceptions][Exceptions] section.
-For a low-level explanation, please refer to platform-specific parts of this document.
+For a low-level explanation, please refer to the platform-specific parts of this document.

 If there is a finally block, it is evaluated after the evaluation of all previous try-expression blocks, meaning: